-On completion of this unit the student should be able to analyse data from an activity analysis and fitness tests to determine and assess the fitness components and energy system requirements of the activity.
+On completion of this unit students should be able to undertake an activity analysis to justify the physiological requirements of an activity that informs an appropriate assessment of fitness.

-On completion of this unit the student should be able to participate in a variety of training methods, and design and evaluate training programs to enhance specific fitness components.
+On completion of this unit students should be able to participate in a variety of training methods; design and evaluate training programs; and explain performance improvements that occur due to chronic adaptations, depending on the type of training undertaken.